nonizawa/SSA-for-MAX-CUT/README.md

 [![GitHub license](https://img.shields.io/github/license/nonizawa/SSA-for-MAX-CUT)](https://github.com/nonizawa/SSA-for-MAX-CUT/blob/main/LICENSE)

+Under construction...

 SSA-for-MAX-CUT is an implementation of the Simulated Simultaneous Annealing algorithm for solving the MAX-CUT problem.
-This repository contains code that can be used to experiment with this optimization algorithm based on the research in the paper ["title-of-paper"](https://arxiv.org/abs/2304.11839) by [N.].
+This repository contains code that can be used to experiment with this optimization algorithm based on the research in the papers ["Fast-Converging Simulated Annealing for Ising Models Based on Integral Stochastic Computing"](https://ieeexplore.ieee.org/document/9743572) ["Local Energy Distribution Based Hyperparameter Determination for Stochastic Simulated Annealing"](https://arxiv.org/abs/2304.11839) by [N. Onizawa, et al.,].

 ## Table of Contents
 1. [Background](#background)